TheEpicProgrammer/pastecopy-dashboard/README.md

 # pastecopy-dashboard
-A place where I can put stuff for quick copying
+A place where I can put stuff for quick copying. \n Basically a bunch of buttons that I can press to copy to clipboard.